ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Date - Mandatory
    * Language Code - Mandatory
 2. If the mandatory input parameters are missing, system throws the appropriate message
-1. Validates if the response contain the following attributes for the Device ID and Language Code Received
+1. Validates if the response contains the following attributes for the Device ID and Language Code Received
    * Device ID - Mandatory
    * Device Name - Mandatory
    * Mac Address - Mandatory